styrmis/gpt3-embeddings/Readme.md

 # GPT-3 (OpenAI) Semantic Search example

 ## OpenAI Embeddings

-This repo is taken from the reinteractive article [Creating an Intelligent Knowledge Base Q&A App with GPT-3 and Ruby](https://medium.com/@kane.hooper/creating-an-intelligent-knowledge-base-q-a-app-with-gpt-3-and-ruby-646744eb6e4)
+This repo is based on the reinteractive article [Creating an Intelligent Knowledge Base Q&A App with GPT-3 and Ruby](https://medium.com/@kane.hooper/creating-an-intelligent-knowledge-base-q-a-app-with-gpt-3-and-ruby-646744eb6e4)

 The purpose of this file is to provide an example of how to use OpenAI embeddings to create a knowledge base Q&A. The technology implements semantic search

 This example has two major Ruby files: